ClareJolly/slackbot-randomiser/README.md

 `yarn start`

-go to localhost:3000/auth and read the console to get the BOT_AUTH_TOKEN.
+go to localhost:3000/auth and read the console to get the BOT_TOKEN.
 Use this in the .env file

 ### Try in Slack